 Executive Officer Separation Pay Agreements.
 In March 2015, the Compensation Committee approved the execution of separation pay agreements with each of the NEOs other than Ms. Puma.
-These Executive Separation Pay Agreements provide that in the event of a termination without cause, the executive will continue to receive base pay for 12 months.
+These Executive Separation Pay Agreements are dated as of March 5, 2015, and provide that in the event of a termination without cause, the executive will receive 12 months of base pay, payable on a payroll basis.
 If the NEO elects to continue health coverage under COBRA, the Company will waive 12 months of COBRA premiums.
 In addition, the Company will provide transition support having a value of \$15,000.